How to write a successful business proposal?

 This is the last section you should include in your successful business proposal.
 It’s the final step of this whole ordeal.
 Your client has studied the offer and they’re convinced to seal the deal.

 When adding this section, make sure to add two signature boxes both for you and your client, so that you sign the proposal and make everything official.
+Then, send it to your client to sign digitally.
 Also, assure yourself that you won’t forget to include your contact information to act as a gentle prompt that your client can contact you in case they have any unanswered questions.
 To make the whole process smoother, you should insert a hyperlink that will lead them directly to your email address.

 How to write a successful business proposal?
 7 Tips & tricks: